aliostad/CacheCow/README.md

 CacheCow
 ========

-An implementation of HTTP Caching in ASP.NET Web API HTTP for both client-side and server-side.
+An implementation of HTTP Caching in ASP.NET Web API for both client-side and server-side.

 Please see [Wiki](https://github.com/aliostad/CacheCow/wiki)